 FIT for Health is a student-run childhood obesity intervention program that guides at-risk families selected by the Irving ISD through lessons in nutrition and physical activity for eight weeks at the Irving YMCA.
 Students work closely with the recruited families as they learn about healthy behaviors and make needed lifestyle changes.
 The program runs in the fall, spring, and summer.
 Opportunities for involvement include teaching children, teaching parents, and a variety of committee positions.
 Contact firstname.lastname@example.org or the student contacts for more information.

 HOPE Notes, founded in spring 2013, works to brighten patients' stays at hospitals on our campus.
 Our patients more often than not have no social support for their chronic and debilitating illnesses.
 It can get depressing to be in a hospital room with no visitors, and so HOPE Notes was created to provide a solution.
 We are a group of students who create artwork, photographs, encouraging cards, etc., and distribute them to patients in the hospitals.
 We also make them available to fellow students, faculty, and other professionals in the hospitals who wish to do the same.
 We will have meetings to make cards and also do any work we would like on our own time.
 These notes will be available at the various HOPE boxes on campus for anyone to pick up and distribute.
 HOPE Notes was named to rhyme with SOAP Notes, the patient summaries that doctors and medical students write up.
-HOPE stand for Humor, Optimism, Perspective, and Empathy - offering all of which is the goal of our work!
+HOPE stand for Humor, Optimism, Perspective, and Empathy – offering all of these is the goal of our work!

 Immunization Initiative at NDSM (Immini)